AnnoyingRain5/RainyBot/readme.md

 The bot uses webhook profile picture and name syncing to make the experience (almost) seamless between channels!

+A tutorial on how to use this feature can be found in the [Github Wiki](https://github.com/AnnoyingRain5/RainyBot/wiki/Translator)

 * Admin commands:

 The bot has some basic admininstration commands to load, unload and reload cogs.